-The Academic Computing network consists of 14 UNIX or Windows NT-based servers that are connected to 600 microcomputers provided to support instruction, Internet access, campus network access, and e-mail.
-They are located in 18 computer laboratories across campus.
+The Academic Computing network consists of 21 UNIX or Windows based servers that are connected to approximately 1800 PCs provided to support instruction, Internet access, campus network access, and e-mail.
+They are located in 23 computer laboratories across campus.
 There is an open access computer lab in each residence hall.
 Additionally, many academic departments maintain discipline-specific computer laboratories for their curricula.
-Wireless computing zones are located throughout the University Center, Library, and the outdoor campus quadrangle.
+Wireless computing zones are located throughout the Residence Halls, University Center, Library, and the outdoor campus quadrangle.
 Students can connect to the Internet in these areas using a standard wireless laptop.
 In addition, faculty and students use wireless laptop technology for conducting specialized labs in a variety of courses.
 Helpful computing information can be found at www.esu.edu/ac.

-Additionally, the Office of Computing and Communication Services support faculty, administration, students (both on and off campus), and affiliated businesses with services such as local and long distance, voice mail, cable TV, internet (dial-up and broadband) and many telephone features.
-All wireless requests for equipment like cellular two-way radios, paging and other wireless solutions are provided through this office.
+Additionally, the Office of Computing and Communication Services support faculty, administration, students, and affiliated businesses with services such as local and long distance, voice mail, cable TV, and Internet.
+Requests for equipment like cell phones, two-way radios, paging and other wireless solutions are provided through this office.